elixir-lang/elixir-lang.github.com/_posts/2021-05-19-elixir-v1-12-0-released.markdown

 ## `then/2` and `tap/2`

-Two new functions have been added to `Kernel` module, in order to ease working with pipelines. [`tap/2`](https://hexdocs.pm/elixir/1.12/Kernel.html#tap/2) passes the given argument to an anonymous function, returning the argument itself.
-While [`then/2`](https://hexdocs.pm/elixir/1.12/Kernel.html#then/2) passes the given argument to an anonymous function, returning the result.
+Two new functions have been added to `Kernel` module, in order to ease working with pipelines. [`tap/2`](https://hexdocs.pm/elixir/1.12/Kernel.html#tap/2) passes the given argument to an anonymous function, returning the argument itself. [`then/2`](https://hexdocs.pm/elixir/1.12/Kernel.html#then/2) passes the given argument to an anonymous function, returning the result.
 The following:

 ```elixir
 "hello world"